clockify/browser-extension/README.md

 The extension can pick up (and create): description, project, task, and tag.

-If you need an example, you can see how [Asana](/src/integrations/asana.js) or [Gitlab](/src/integrations/gitlab.js) are implemented.
-For example, Asana implements both normal and small button, and Gitlab implements picking up projects, tasks, and tags.
+For example, see how [Asana](/src/integrations/asana.js)is implemented.

 Before sending us a pull request, make sure you test it in both Chrome and Firefox.